idettman/preact-project-template/README.md

 ## Features

-ECMAScript 2015 modules, syntax and JSX transpiled using Rollup and Bublé
+ES 2015 modules, syntax and JSX transpiled by Rollup and Bublé

 Instructions